psanders/awesome-templates/README.md

 # Awesome Templates

-A collection of awesome templates!
+A curated collection of awesome templates!